AdaCore/why3/doc/manpages.rst

 #.
 Parse and typecheck the given files using the correct parser in order
    to obtain a set of Why3 theories for each file.
-It uses the filename extension or the ``--format`` option to choose among the available parsers. ``why3 --list-formats`` lists the registered parsers.
+It uses the filename extension or the :option:`--format` option to choose among the available parsers. :option:`why3 --list-formats` lists the registered parsers.
 WhyML modules are turned into theories containing verification conditions as goals.